your-miro/your-miro.github.io/_posts/2025-10-19-GNU Radio Workshop.md

   path:  /assets/img/Comsoc Workshop/Workshop Cover.png
 ---
 ## Overview (TL;DR)
-In this workshop, flowgraphs were built and hence scripts were generated.
-The output
+In this workshop, I built flowgraphs and generated from said flowgraphs.
+The encompassing material serves as a very easy and simple-to-follow setup of a transceiver setup, so as to introduce students to large scale (not in terms of size, but in components and system complexity), more commercial systems.